YingkunZhou/i386-test/doc/jaleel2010high.md

 In order to be robust across all cache access patterns, we propose to dynamically determine whether an application is best suited to scan-resistant SRRIP or thrash-resistant BRRIP.
 We propose Dynamic Re-reference Interval Prediction (DRRIP) that uses Set Dueling [25] to identify which replacement policy is best suited for the application.
 DRRIP dynamically chooses between scan-resistant SRRIP and thrashresistant BRRIP by using two Set Dueling Monitors (SDMs) [11].
-An SDM estimates the misses for any given policy by permanently dedicating a few sets5 of the cache to follow that policy.
+An SDM estimates the misses for any given policy by permanently dedicating a few sets(<sub>Prior work has shown that 32 sets are sufficient to estimate cache performance [11].
+Throughout the paper an SDM consists of 32 sets.</sub>) of the cache to follow that policy.
 Set Dueling uses a single policy selection (PSEL) counter to determine the winning policy.
 DRRIP uses the winning policy of the two SDMs for the remaining sets of the cache.